LassoSoft/LassoGuide/source/getstart/index_getstart.rst

    Guide is written for people who have little or no programming experience while the Overview Guide is meant for people who already have experince in another programming language.
-Both guides assume some basic knowledge of HTML, and that Lasso has been :ref:`installed and set up
-   <lasso-server-guide-index>` correctly on the machine you are working with.
+Both guides assume some basic knowledge of HTML, and that Lasso has been :ref:`installed and set up <index_server>` correctly on the machine you are working with.

 .. container:: col eight first